-PLS 2106 Introduction to International Relations (3 cr) F L O W itical Science (3 cr) F L 0 W
+PLS 2106 Introduction to International Relations (3 cr) F L O W

 This course discusses how a nation's foreign policy is developed.
 Political leaders, industrial and military potential, and strategic location are stressed along with a study of the United Nations.
 Lecture.
 Repeatable 3 times.
 IAI: S5 904